Queen's Own Rifles of Canada: Between the wars

-The Second World War
+Second World War

 The regiment mobilized for active service on May 24, 1940.
 It was then redesignated as the 1st Battalion, The Queen's Own Rifles of Canada, CASF on November 7, 1940.
 The unit served in Newfoundland (at the time a separate Dominion) in the defence of two strategic airfields at Botwood and Gander in Newfoundland from August 10 to December 15, 1940.
 After a build-up and training period, the unit embarked for Britain on July 19, 1941.

 The regiment mobilized the 3rd Battalion, The Queen's Own Rifles of Canada, CASF for active service on May 12, 1942.
 It served in Canada in a home defence role as part of the 20th Infantry Brigade, 7th Canadian Infantry Division.
 The battalion was disbanded on August 15, 1943.

 For the Invasion of Normandy, the regiment landed in Normandy, France, as part of the 8th Infantry Brigade, 3rd Canadian Infantry Division.

 The first major combat operations were on D-day June 6, 1944.
 The Queen's Own Rifles landed on "Nan" sector of Juno Beach and with the support of tanks of the Fort Garry Horse captured the strategic seaside resort town of Bernières-sur-Mer.
 The battalion fought its way to its D-Day objective – the village of Anisy 13.5 km inland, the only regiment to reach its assigned objective that day.
 The QOR had the highest casualties amongst the Canadian regiments, with 143 killed, wounded or captured.
 As well as losses in the initial landing, the reserve companies' landing craft struck mines as they approached the beach.

 In the battle for Caen, the QOR – as part of the 8th Infantry Brigade – participated in Operation Windsor to capture the airfield at Carpiquet which was defended by a detachment from the 12th SS Panzer-Division Hitler Jugend.
 The Germans inflicted heavy casualties and Panzer-grenadiers attempted to recapture the village.

 During the war, 463 riflemen were killed in action and almost 900 were wounded as they fought through Normandy, Northern France, and into Belgium and the Netherlands, where they liberated the crucial Channel ports.
 Sixty more members of the regiment were killed while serving with other units in Hong Kong, Italy and northwest Europe.
 The overseas battalion was disbanded on November 30, 1945.

 On June 1, 1945, a third Active Force battalion, designated the 4th Battalion, The Queen's Own Rifles of Canada, CIC, CAOF, was mobilized for service with the Canadian Army Occupation Force in Germany.
 The battalion was disbanded on May 14, 1946.

 In October 1953, the status of the regiment was upgraded, and it was made a part of the Regular Force.
 The regiment consisted of two Regular Force battalions and the Reserve (Third) battalion in Toronto until 1968.
 There was also a regimental depot in Calgary.